 This means it is generally easier to obtain a SAPO against someone than to prove that same person guilty of sexual assault in a criminal trial.

 But the burden of proof is still on the petitioner.
-Your job at the SAPO hearing—or your attorney’s job, if you engage one—is to show that the evidence doesn’t make it more likely than not the you sexually assaulted the petitioner.
+Your job at the SAPO hearing—or your attorney’s job, if you engage one—is to show that the evidence doesn’t make it more likely than not that you sexually assaulted the petitioner.

 One way to do that is by testifying at the hearing, and by submitting a declaration (testimony in writing) before the hearing.
 But if you might face a criminal charge for the alleged sexual assault, it may not be wise to give any testimony, in writing or orally, in the SAPO case.
 You should consult a lawyer to get help in deciding whether to testify.